Blog

 2. Types of clinical trials

-Fig. 1 Clinical examination types
+Fig. 1 Clinical trial types

-2.1 Clinical testing to demonstrate product conformity
+2.1 Clinical trial to demonstrate product conformity

-• preclinical/verification data on the product
+• preclinical/verification data for the product

-• Data on the state of the art
+• State of the art data

 "Description of the relevance of the clinical trial in the context of the state of the art in clinical practice"

-The literature search focuses on clinical data on the state of the art, alternative procedures and their outcomes.
+The literature search here focuses on clinical data on the state of the art, alternative procedures and their outcomes.

-2.2 PMCF study
+2.2 PMCF Study

 2.3 DiGA studies

-Therefore, in the context of a planned DiGA study, a systematic literature search must be carried out, which then also flows into the CIP of the DiGA study.
+Therefore, a systematic literature search must also be carried out in the context of a planned DiGA study, which will then also be included in the CIP of the DiGA study.

 3. Digitized literature search